kv8-A/DL_reproducibility_TransUNet/Reproducibility.md

         x = x + self.mlp(self.norm2(x))
 ```

 To finalize the transformer encoder part, the transformer class needs to be written.
 This will now be done by first running the embedding class and after this passing the 'block' class.
 As the block code shall be passed 12 times as this is the depth of the transformer.
-In this class the first real deviation from the code in the github repository [^Vit_pytorch_implementation] is made, as the full vision transformer also has a classifier, which is something what will be done by the UNet decoder.
-Therefore the only thing that the tranformer class should output is the hidden feature and this is now done.
+In this class, the first real deviation from the code in the GitHub repository [^Vit_pytorch_implementation] is made, as the full vision transformer also has a classifier, which is something that will be done by the UNet decoder.
+Therefore the only thing that the transformer class should output is the hidden feature and this is now done.

 The code of the full vision transformer class can be seen here below.

-Now that all parts of the TransUNet are created it is time to merge them toghether and start training and testing the network.
+Now that all parts of the TransUNet are created it is time to merge them together and start training and testing the network.

 ``` python
 class VisionTransformer(nn.Module):